 It is a key ingredient in both the Acne.org Moisturizer and Acne.org AHA+.

-I am skeptical of pretty any extent that comes along, but when I learned about licochalcone at the Society of Cosmetic Chemists meeting 6 years ago, I found it intriguing.
+I am skeptical of pretty much any extract that comes along, but when I learned about licochalcone at the Society of Cosmetic Chemists meeting 6 years ago, I found it intriguing.
 I decided it was worth a closer look.
 After doing more research, I found myself impressed by the company that makes it and by its potential.
 Several trustworthy mentors of mine in the acne community also espoused its properties specifically for acne-prone skin.
 But as we all know, the proof is in the pudding.
 So I worked with our team of biochemists to make some test products with this ingredient, I absolutely adored them and what they did for my skin."Dan Kern

 It is very expensive ($6000 per kilogram), so it increases the cost of products.
 Thus you will not see it used in many products.